DeFiHackLabs/Solidity-Intensive-CoLearning/MaggieS.md

 which is not only more convenient for memory and understanding, but also more convenient for logical sorting.

 Just Like:

 45 Time lock —— 22 Call

 46 Proxy Contract —— 22 Call —— 23 Delegatecall —— Lesson 27: ABI encoding

 47 Upgradeable Contract —— 46  Proxy Contract

-48 Transparent Proxy ——29 Function Selectors.
+48 Transparent Proxy ——29 Function Selectors

 49 UUPS  —— 23 Delegatecall

 50 Multisignature Wallet —— 27 ABI encoding

 <!-- Content_END -->